yodle/griddle/README.md

-        //this example uses project.getParent() rather than explicit dependencies on the parent because this setup can be extracted into an included .gradle file so it can be shared by a number of projects idl (project.getParent()) { transitive=false } //We exclude transitive dependencies here because we only want to generate the idl that is native to idl-dependent compiledIdl (project.getParent()) //But we need a compiledIdl dependency on our parent's transitive deps because those dependencies are included by our parent's thrift files
+        //this example uses project.getParent() rather than explicit dependencies on the parent because this setup can be extracted into an included .gradle file so it can be shared by a number of projects idl (project.getParent()) { transitive=false } //We exclude transitive dependencies here because we only want to generate the idl that is native to idl-dependent compiledIdl (project.getParent()) //But we need a compiledIdl dependency on our parent's transitive deps because those dependencies are included by our parent's thrift files, even though they are not generated
     }

 `idl-dependent/thrift/build.gradle`